-The decision of the hearing officer is final unless it can be demonstrated that one of the following has occurred:
+Except as expressly indicated elsewhere herein, the decision of the hearing officer is final unless it can be demonstrated that one of the following has occurred:

 - There is relevant, new information that was not available at the time of the hearing and that reasonably could have altered the outcome of responsibility. - The Group Conduct Review Process, as outlined, was not followed.